Mark Jacobsen, professor, University of California, San Diego, research associate, National Bureau of Economic Research

 Monday, November 17, 2014 | 04:15 PM - 05:15 PM | NVIDIA Auditorium, Jen-Hsun Huang Engineering Center | Free and Open to All

 The U.S. corporate average fuel economy (CAFE) standards place requirements on the efficiency of new vehicles sold and are a cornerstone of U.S. efforts to reduce gasoline use.
 They are currently slated for a sharp increase in stringency, nearly doubling the average fuel economy of new vehicles by 2025.
 I will present results from a set of three projects examining the economics behind these rules: First, I measure the overall costs of CAFE policy using detailed data on demand for new vehicles and a model of producer behavior.
 Second, I address the intertwined questions of vehicle size and accident safety in the context of CAFE.
 Finally, I will present results from a current working paper that measures the effects of CAFE on used vehicle scrappage.

-Michael Sivak, research professor, University of Michigan Transportation Research Institute
+Michael Sivak, director, Sustainable Worldwide Transportation, University of Michigan